Bethany College removes Robert C. Byrd's name from health center

-BETHANY, W.Va.
-(WSAZ) -- Robert C. Byrd's name has been removed from the Bethany College Health Center.
+Robert C. Byrd's name has been removed from the Bethany College Health Center.

 The move was prompted by the ongoing national conversations about race relations in America.